GluuFederation/gluu-passport/README.md

 ## SETUP passport with Gluu

-While setup, select yes to install passport when prompted weather to install passport or not.
+While setup, select yes to install passport when prompted to install passport or not.

 To enable passport log in to oxTrust and then go to Configuration > Organization Configuration